brandonbloom/jseg/README.md

 ### put(entity)

 Puts a whole tree of related objects.
 Properties are merged in to existing objects with matching `lid` fields.
+Collection properties are set-unioned.

 Fields set to null are deleted from entities.